 How long does it take for coffee to take effect?

-You’re likely to feel the caffeine kick in as little as 10 minutes, and the amount of caffeine circulating in your blood peaks within 30 to 90 minutes after consumption.
-While you may stop feeling the effects within a few hours as the caffeine is metabolized, it takes many hours for caffeine to completely leave your body.
+You’re likely to feel the caffeine kick in as little ascaffeine is metabolized, it takes many hours for caffeine to completely leave your body.and the amount of caffeine circulating in your blood peaks within after consumption.
+While you may stop feeling the effects within a few hours as the

 Can caffeine not affect you?